VEDANT SHARMA

 The vehicle form was more laid-back and visually bulkier than the 450 series.
 The logotype needed to counterbalance that weight.

 With Rizta, the equation reversed.
-The form was calm and substantial.
+The form was relatively calm and substantial.
 The typography needed to introduce subtle dynamism.

 Constructing the Logotype